-Before lenders decide to lend you money, they want to know if you are willing and able to pay back that mortgage loan.
-To understand your ability to repay, they assess your income and debt ratio.
+Before lenders make the decision to lend you money, they must know if you are willing and able to pay back that loan.
+To understand whether you can repay, they look at your income and debt ratio.
 To assess how willing you are to repay, they use your credit score.

-Deliquencies, derogatory payment behavior, debt level, length of credit history, types of credit and number of credit inquiries are all calculated into credit scoring.
-Your score is based on the good and the bad in your credit history.
-Late payments count against you, but a consistent record of paying on time will improve it.
+Past delinquencies, payment behavior, debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scoring.
+Your score results from positive and negative items in your credit report.
+Late payments count against you, but a record of paying on time will improve it.

-Savers Home Loans can answer questions about credit reports and many others.
+Savers Home Loans can answer your questions about credit reporting.
 Give us a call at (800) 974-0509.